-We recommend that you obtain information before deciding whether to have your baby vaccinated or not.
+Not sure whether you want to have your child vaccinated, and for which diseases?
+Is your child in a specific at-risk group?
 Ask your paediatrician for their opinion.
-Also get advice on when to have your baby vaccinated.
+Get advice on the best time to have your baby vaccinated.
 Keep a vaccination record together with your paediatrician so that you have an overview of what vaccines your baby has had.

-The Centre for Telemedicine, which operates a vaccination hotline on behalf of the Federal Office of Public Health (FOPH), can be reached on 0844 448 448, where you can also obtain information on the topic of baby vaccination.
+The independent Centre for Telemedicine, which operates a vaccination hotline on behalf of the Federal Office of Public Health (FOPH), can be reached on 0844 448 448.

 Get vaccinated or not?
 Measles, mumps and rubella are highly contagious viral diseases.